Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

-# Booting an Application Node with a SLES Image (Technical Preview)
+# Booting an Application Node with a SLE HPC Image (Technical Preview)

-A SLES image is available for use with Application type nodes.
-This image is currently considered a "Technical Preview" as the initial support for booting with SLES Images without COS.
-This guide documents the procedure to boot and configure the new image as it currently differs from the standard COS-based image process in some ways.
+A SLE HPC image is available for use with Application Node types such as gateways and LNet routers.
+This image is currently considered a "Technical Preview" as the initial support for booting with SLE HPC Images without COS.
+This Application Node image differs from the standard COS-based image because this image does not include the COS kernel and libraries that Compute Nodes (CNs) have.

-The image is built with the same packer/qemu pipeline as Non-Compute-Node Images.
+The image is built from the same pipeline as Non-Compute Node (NCN) Images.
 Similarties may be noticed including the kernel and package versions.

+This procedure documents how to boot and configure this image.

 ## Limitations

-As this is currently a "Technical Preview" of supporting SLES Images on Application Nodes, there are several limitations:
+As this is currently a "Technical Preview" of supporting SLE HPC Images on Application Nodes, there are several limitations:

 * S3 presigned URLs with an expiration limit for the rootfs must be created.
 * BSS parameters must be set with `cray bss bootparameters replace ...`